HackYourFuture/teaching_tips_tricks/README.md

 Good example of exercices :

 - Give a app with synthax errors (coma missing, case mistakes,...)
-- Give little script with logical errors (like mathematics, algorythme mistakes,...)
+- Give little script with logical errors (like mathematics, algorithme mistakes,...)

 ## Other Teaching Tools